HaleighElkins/Challenge-1/README.md

 * THEN they fall in sequential order
    * WHEN I view the title element
 * THEN I find a concise, descriptive title

+## Credits

+I have worked a few up my fellow students to collabrate and help each other, incudling Tim Lewis and Rebecca Feltman.
+I have also used google to make sure I was not missing any of my HTML elements and that they are in logical structure.
+The main webiste I used was: https://www.w3schools.com/html/html5_semantic_elements.asp